 If you’re like most of the people in the United States, you didn’t receive proper education about mental health.
-Most mental health concerns often develop between the ages of 14 and 24, which is typically when you’re learning about physical health.
+Most mental health concerns often develop between the ages of 14 and 24, typically when you’re learning about physical health.
 While your physical health is extremely important and can help reduce symptoms of mental illness, there’s more to understand.
 Not knowing what the symptoms of mental illness look like can be very scary and confusing if you suddenly start developing them.

 Many people keep their mental illness symptoms to themselves in fear of judgment from others in their lives.
 Different symptoms of mental illnesses can make you not want to leave the house, while others manifest in anger.
 Some mental illnesses can make you seem as though you’re going to go crazy, and without knowing what to do, it’s a problem.
 Sometimes the easiest solution seems to drink or use drugs to get a certain feeling.
 At Crestview, we offer treatment for the most common psychological disorders, including:

 - Bipolar disorder treatment